xrazis/haris.razis.com/content/posts/cappadocia.md

 the area were built.

 {{< figure src="/posts/cappadocia/IMG_4020.webp"
-attr="Many of the wall paintings were destroyed and are now under restoration." width=100%
+caption="Many of the wall paintings were destroyed and are now under restoration." width=100%
  >}}

 {{< figure src="/posts/cappadocia/IMG_4032.webp"
-attr="Yiannoula X me." width=100%
+caption="Yiannoula X me." width=100%
  >}}

 After a quick tour of the open air museum, we hopped on the bikes and visited the most famous valleys around Göreme.

 {{< figure src="/posts/cappadocia/IMG_4049.webp"
-attr="The region has unique geological features." width=100%
+caption="The region has unique geological features." width=100%
  >}}

 {{< figure src="/posts/cappadocia/IMG_4062.webp"
-attr="Cilia X Christos." width=100%
+caption="Cilia X Christos." width=100%
  >}}

 {{< figure src="/posts/cappadocia/IMG_4097.webp"
-attr="Balkans on tour." width=100%
+caption="Balkans on tour." width=100%
  >}}

 {{< figure src="/posts/cappadocia/20241018_142244.webp"
-attr="These have formed over thousands of years through erosion." width=100%
+caption="These have formed over thousands of years through erosion." width=100%
  >}}

 {{< figure src="/posts/cappadocia/20241018_150013.webp"
-attr="You can't truly apprehend the size of fairy chimneys," width=100%
+caption="You can't truly apprehend the size of fairy chimneys," width=100%
  >}}

 {{< figure src="/posts/cappadocia/IMG_4108.webp"
-attr="until someone stands next to them." width=100%
+caption="until someone stands next to them." width=100%
  >}}

 To wrap the day, we decided to watch the sunset from the top of the Uchisar castle.
 It is riddled with tunnels, has been